reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 JUnit5 parameterized tests help us avoid duplicate tests and provide the ability to execute the same test several times using different inputs.

-Since you have read the article to the end, I would like to give you a bonus - If you're using assertion frameworks like - [Fluent assertions for java](https://joel-costigliola.github.io/assertj/) you can pass the Consumer that holds the assertion itself as an argument.
+Since you have read the article to the end, I would like to give you a bonus - If you're using assertion frameworks like - [Fluent assertions for java](https://joel-costigliola.github.io/assertj/) you can pass the Consumer as an argument that holds the assertion itself.

 ```java
 @ParameterizedTest